-There has been a focus on operational resilience through 2019 and this has resulted in the formation of the Operational Resilience Committee.
-Initial meetings of the Committee have confirmed the key priorities including the identification of business critical systems and the development of a resilience dashboard with key metrics.
+There has been a focus on operational resilience through and this has resulted in the formation of the Operational Resilience Committee (ORC).
+Initial meetings of the Committee confirmed the key priorities including the identification of business critical systems and the development of a resilience dashboard with key metrics.
+The Focus for the ORC though 2020 has been the Operations Resilience Discussion Paper requirements.
+Key Business Critical Services have been identified, mapped and Impact Tolerances set.
+Impact Tolerances have been stress tested and Pillar Dashboards have now been established covering Property, IT Operations, Cyber/Data, Supplier & People.
+These are reviewed monthly by the ORC to ensure we are resilient across the business critical systems.

-A split of the Solvency Capital Requirement by risk is available in Table E2-2.
-Operational Risk accounted for 15% of the Group Solvency Capital Requirement at the end of 2018 (excluding Regulated financial, credit and investment services companies).
+A split of the Solvency Capital Requirement by risk is available in Table E2(i)(a).
+Operational Risk accounted for 13% of the Group Solvency Capital Requirement at the end of 2020.